jojje/vaimm/README.md

 Each command takes options and arguments.
 List which ones are available, optional and required by providing `--help` after the command name.

-Example: `vaimm backends --help`
+Example: `vaimm list-backends --help`

 To use any of the commands, you have to specify where the VAI model JSON files are.
 For windows users, the default (shown above) should be the correct location for most folks.
 For Mac and Linux users, you'll have to specify the path explicitly.

-Example: `vaimm --json-dir /opt/TopazVideoAIBETA/models backends`
+Example: `vaimm --json-dir /opt/TopazVideoAIBETA/models list-backends`

 The list commands are there to give you some information about the models and versions available, and what model files are required for each.
 If you are only